MatthiasHansHeinrichSchmitt/RUST_exam/README.md

 ## Task 3: Hillshade algorithm

 Even after using color scaling, raw `.asc` elevation data can look flat and blurry.
 To improve the visual clarity and give it a more realistic 3D appearance, we apply **hillshading** using the **Horn method**.
+For this task, we are referring to `main_hillshade.rs`.

 ---